 Courtney’s passion for the law shines through in every aspect of how she represents and fights for her clients.

-Courtney has extensive e-discovery experience and has acted as a lead associate managing discovery in complex, multimillion dollar disputes, securities investigations, and class action litigation.
+Courtney has extensive e-discovery experience and has acted as a lead associate managing discovery in complex, multimillion dollar disputes, securities investigations, internal investigations and class action litigation.
 Her experience includes the use of technology-assisted review to manage her document review team.

 Before attending law school, Courtney worked as a criminal intelligence analyst assisting in the investigation and prevention of matters threatening public security.